Skip to content

 Run this daily via cron.
 Test your restore process before you need it.

 Check the Dify GitHub Releases for new versions.
-The update process:
+The mechanical part is short:

 cd dify/docker